 - A legal surrogacy agreement must be signed between the parents and the surrogate

-That said, surrogacy in Ukraine is not without its risks.
-All new parents must apply for citizenship and travel visas to return home with their newborn babies.
+That said, surrogacy in Ukraine is not without inconveniences.
+All new parents must apply for citizenship or travel visas to return home with their newborn babies.
 This is quite easy in countries like the United States or the UK.
 However some countries have steadfastly refused to issue citizenship to surrogacy babies, including Italy and Switzerland.
 All couples who are considering surrogacy in Ukraine should check with a local Family Law expert to see what will be the process for establishing citizenship and bringing the baby home.
-(More on Ukraine Family law and surrogacy can be found here.)

 Surrogacy in Ukraine is tightly regulated, which makes it a secure and stable destination to start your family.
 However it also means there is some additional red tape to navigate to qualify.